Our volunteers come from Cumbria and beyond. Some are retired and others work full time but they all have one thing in

 In 2018 volunteers broke all records and gifted 2,500 days on the mountain paths.
 They completed 645 drain runs in all weathers – a truly phenomenal year of work.
 We could not undertake the volume of Fix the Fells work without them and their enthusiasm makes the programme what it is.

 The training is comprehensive and includes learning the practical skills of path maintenance and repair, navigation skills, first aid and manual handling.
 There are also opportunities to learn additional skills such as hedge laying, dry-stone walling.
 In return for this training, we ask all volunteers to commit to a minimum of 12 days every year.

-We also have a few furry friends who sometimes accompany the volunteers on the fells.
-These include Hamish the West Highland White and occasionally Tilly the black Labrador.
+We also have a few furry friends who sometimes accompany the volunteers on the fells, including Hamish the West Highland White.
 They spend their time “supervising” the work.